 Bear in mind, though, that the City of Boston has set a goal of cutting car traffic in half within the next decade to meet its climate goals.
 MassDOT has not explained how present-day traffic volumes are relevant for a project that won't be finished until 2032, two years after the city aims to meet those targets and complete the transformative traffic-reducing agenda outlined in the GoBoston 2030 plan.

-A decade-long construction project
+A 7-year construction project

-MassDOT expects that building all of this will take eight to ten years.
 Builders will need to relocate the Turnpike, railroad lines and Soldiers Field Road to new alignments while the existing viaduct is demolished, then move them back again while the new roadways are built.
-All of this is going to be especially complicated and disruptive in the narrow “throat” section discussed above.
+All of this is going to be especially complicated and disruptive in the narrow "throat" section discussed above.

 MassDOT is prepared to reduce the Turnpike to a 6-lane cross-section for much of the 2020s, and has said that the Framingham/Worcester line could also be reduced to a single track through the "throat" section for extended periods of time.
 Transit advocates worry that closing a track will constrain the MBTA's ability to add more train service when the need for better transit alternatives will be most acute.